ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 ``raw_name``         Variable name of the variable in the       CMOR variable name of the
-                     raw input file                             corresponding variable ``modeling_realm``   Realm attribute includes `atm`, `ice`,     No default (needs to be and `oce`                                  specified in extra facets or recipe if default DRS is used) ``freq_attribute``   A special attribute in the filename        No default `ACCESS-ESM` raw data, related to the
+                     raw input file                             corresponding variable ``modeling_realm``   Realm attribute includes `atm`, `ice`,     No default (needs to be and `oce`                                  specified as extra facets or in recipe if default DRS is used) ``freq_attribute``   A special attribute in the filename        No default `ACCESS-ESM` raw data, related to the